Eanes History Center

 The first Eanes School was formed in 1872.
 The original schoolhouse, built by Robert Eanes was a small, one-room log cabin.
-The students (probably no more than twenty at the time) wrote with limestone "chalk" --and they sat on benches made from split logs.
-Over the next 25 years, Eanes School was housed in several different structures and in several different locations.
-But, beginning in 1896, a "new" frame house was built to serve as a schoolhouse and community church, Eanes School (and later, Eanes Elementary) and has been operating at the same location ever since!
+The students, probably no more than twenty at the time, wrote with limestone "chalk" --and they sat on benches made from split logs.

-The cemetery on the Eanes Elementary campus (directly across the parking lot from the lower drop-off area) has approximately thirty graves.
+The cemetery on the Eanes Elementary campus located directly across the parking lot from the lower drop-off area has approximately thirty graves.

 Today's art building at Eanes Elementary was built in 1928 as a chapel.
 The chapel was a community-wide project.
 All of the townspeople carried stone in their wagons to the site and many lent a hand in the construction.
 The Austin Fire Department donated a 75-pound bell to call worshipers to church on Sunday and summon children to school during the week.
 In 1956, EISD purchased the chapel, added windows and partitioned the space to use as classrooms.
-(The bell found a new home at Westlake Hills Presbyterian Church.)
+The bell followed Westlake Hills Presbyterian Church to its current location.

 The first Eanes PTA was formed in 1934.
-Activities included the establishment of a daily hot lunch program (cornbread and beans), the digging of a water well - and an annual bingo night!
+Their activities included the establishment of a daily hot lunch program consisting of cornbread and beans, the digging of a water well - and an annual bingo night!

 The current music building at Eanes Elementary dates back to 1937.
-The "rock schoolhouse" replaced the dilapidated frame house built forty years earlier.
+The "rock schoolhouse" replaced a dilapidated frame house built forty years earlier.
 It had two large classrooms, one with a small stage.
-First through Third Graders were taught in one room; Fourth through Sixth Graders in the other.
+First through third-graders were taught in one room; fourth through sixth-graders in the other.
 The building also had indoor bathrooms with hot and cold running water.
-The hot water proved to be particularly useful: teachers rigged up shower stalls, with curtains made out of sheets and brought soap and towels to school so that the school children could get clean before school.
-(Many children had never had a hot bath!)
+The hot water proved to be particularly useful.
+Teachers rigged up shower stalls with curtains made out of sheets and brought soap and towels to school so that the school children could get clean before class started.
+Many children had never had a hot bath!